dbarnas/Biometry/Lectures/Section3/Class_18.md

   - G h (heterogeneity): do different sites have different sex ratios
     - H-0 heterogeneity: the ratio of wild-type to pale-eyed is the same across
   - G p (pooled):
   - we use the G-t to get to the G-h, but people don't usually report the G-t
+  - rather than do a G test on the whole data set, do a G test on each subset of the data using one variable at a time, so then you could see how that G compares to the total G

 **Log-Linear Models in R**
 - always use family = "poisson" for frequencies